 There are two mighty powerful clues in that short passage above that usually go unnoticed or get overlooked.
 First, He promises “meat in due season,” which is a clue about the wedding supper for those who are ready; and second, He tells us that He’ll be looking for doers when He comes, not just hearers only.
 Many believers assume they are ready, but Jesus is actually spelling it out for us in His parables, what it means to be ready and what He’ll be looking for when He returns to gather His elect.

-Many teach that the church will be raptured, but that is not what He said.
+Many teach that the church will be raptured, but be careful, for that is not what Jesus said.
 He said that some will fall away, the elect will be gathered, and some will be left.
+We should never forget the martyrs who will be killed for refusing the mark of the beast in the end, and Rev. 20 says that these martyrs will also reign with Christ when He returns.
 The letters to the seven churches were written to believers, so lets not assume those who get left are the unbelievers.
 It’s important to keep in mind that Matt.
 24 & 25 was given as an answer to His disciple’s question about the sign of His coming and the end of the age (Matt.
 24:3).
 Christ will be the judge when He returns, and He was the only one that mentioned the cold, hot and lukewarm believers.
 What most people do not realize is that He also told us about all three of them in His answer to His disciples question about the sign of His coming and the end of the age in Matthew 24 & 25.
 Let’s take a look at the cold first.